pwilmart/R-Jupyter-notebook_setup/README.md

 ---

 A walk through of my preferred way to add an R kernel to Jupyter notebooks for proteomics data analysis work.
 There are many different ways to do this.
 Most are geared towards folks who live in programming development environments.
-What I am outlining is more for the folks who spend more time generating data than analyzing data.
+What I am outlining is for the folks who spend more time generating data than analyzing data.

 ---